ucgmsim/seistech_test/frontend/README.md

 With a directory called `docker`, there are two more directories, `dev` and `ea`.
 Each directory has different settings with `docker-compose.yml` file.

 They also include a shell script called `Dockerise.sh`.
 By running this shell script inside EC2, it will automatically pull the latest version (Frontend & Intermediate API) from our repo, create Docker images then run them.

-## Anything below from here may not be relevant to us anymore but will keep it in case I can use as a reference.

-Build the app for production by running

-> npm run build

-The builds ingest a corresponding .env.<...> file

-> npn run build:dev will use .env.development

-For each Azure environment download the "publishProfile" - from the Web App Overview page - and save it in src/Azure/publishProfiles as "seistech-<tag>.PublishSettings.xml eg., seistech-dev.publishSettings.xml

-This file contains, among other things, the ftp credentials.
-To deploy to a particular environment (dev, test, or prod) run the following

-> npm run-script deploy-dev

-Or use an ftp client such as FileZilla.

-### Azure Linux Web App

-This is a container running a standard Linux image - hence, every time the web app restarts the image is reset - meaning that system changes outside the /home directory aren't persisted.
-This is dealt with currently by running "pip install -r requirements.txt" in the startup script.
-This makes startup longer than ideal.
-Longterm, a customised Linux image will be the correct approach.
-This can be created locally and uploaded to an Azure container store, and then the Azure web app container can load the customised image instead.

-## Environment Variables

-REACT_APP_SHOW_DEBUG_PANEL=false will disable the debug panel (assuming it is still in the project, possibly console.log is better)

-.env contains REACT_APP_SW_VERSION

-## Changes to the App

-Changes to React packages will be handled through the build process.

-Changes to Python packages will necessitate updating and deploying "requirements.txt" by running

-> pip freeze > src/wwwroot/requirements.txt

-requirements.txt is then deployed to wwwroot, and processed by "wwwroot/startup.sh" when the container starts.

-## React build details

-At the point where "plotly" was added, the react build began throwing stack overflow errors.

-Hence, an increase to the default stack allocation - up to 8192 MB - has been added in the parameters

-> env-cmd -f .env.production react-scripts build -- --node-flags --max-old-space-size=8192

-Where "env-cmd" is a plugin which passes the file .env.production to the build, and "-- --node-flags --max-old-space-size=8192" increase the stack allocation.

-I've found that I need to run these commands in my gitBash terminal, as they don't work reliable using the vsCode commandline.

-## sqlite3 - is included in the python distribution

-No installation necessary.

-## Manual FTP Deploy

-Open the Azure publish profile (xml) and format it to improve readability.

-Deploy the following [from] ---> [to]

-/build/\* ---> /site/wwwroot
-/src/wwwroot/ ---> /site/wwwroot
-startup.sh (this is run by the Azure startup command whenever the container is warm-started) requirements.txt
-/src/py/ ---> /site/wwwroot/py
-application.py

-db create GUID - 6df1f9c6-5baf-4eaf-81d6-416c28d674ab